KrekkieD/nocca/README.md

 ## Request Promise Chains

-* Server creates a Request Context for each incoming request
+* Server creates a `requestContext` for each incoming request
 * ChainBuilderFactory sets up a series of promised operations
 * Each step in this chain can assume the existence of certain properties on the request context
 * Each step must record some of its actions in pre-defined properties on the request context